Anti-Skid Protection and Winter Equipment for Your Horseshoe

 One advantage of the plastic cover of our horseshoes is that they inherently have a certain grip due to the material and the profiled surface.
 Sometimes, however, there are situations in which additional grip in the form of spikes or studs can be useful.
+Further below, you will also find an overview of the areas of application and the specifics of the studs that you can buy from us.

 Possible Reasons for a Horse Slipping with its Hoof Protection

-• In addition to speed, the riding discipline also plays a role.
+• n addition to speed, the riding discipline also plays a role.
 It makes a big difference whether you are "only" cantering or whether you also jump or have to ride tight turns at high speed.
 The requirements for additional grip and the stability of the anti-skid protection are different in show jumping, eventing or even hunting than, for example, when leisure riders lope outdoors.

 As there are always several factors that play a role in the topic of anti-slip protection, it is difficult to make a generally valid statement.